steharr/ms2-/README.md

 #### Game Aesthetic

 Once I had the base game mechanics developed, I then started to work on the aesthetic of the game.
 I researched common 'chasing' archetypes in popular media.
-I had many different ideas (e.g. Cowboys chasing Indians, Police chasing Criminals, the Predator chasing Schwarzenegger).
-The idea that made the most sense in terms of the feel of how the game played was **cats chasing mice**.
-I was particularly inspired by the famous Tom and Jerry cartoon.
+I had many different ideas e.g. Cowboys chasing Indians, Police chasing Criminals, the Predator chasing Schwarzenegger.
+The idea that fit best with the overall feel of the game was a **cat chasing a mouse**.
+I was particularly inspired by the famous "Tom and Jerry" cartoon.
 The game always felt most enjoyable when you were being closely followed by the enemy which was similar in fashion to the close chases of that cartoon.

 Once I had the idea that the game characters were to be a cat and mouse, I then decided on the aesthetics of the game levels.
 Since the game showed an overhead viewpoint, I wanted the color of the board to be vibrant.
 I decided the game would be set in a garden and the game floor would be grass.